Auditions for New Students

 Vocal

-- Classical or folk selection in English
+- Classical, folk, or musical theatre selection in English

 Keyboards